 “It can make a difference to the car.
 It’s an extra amount of energy to use when and where you want.

-In fact, interest of this sport has been grown, spiking for the very first race in Beiging on 13th September 2014.
+In fact, interest of this sport has been grown, spiking for the very first race in Beijing on 13th September 2014.
 We are now even seeing peaks in searches on Google for race weekends, the same pattern Formula One has.

 Marc added: “The biggest thing is it really helps engage fans with the teams and drivers as never before.

 “Lots of people like it and lot of people don’t.
-I think it’s great we are engaging the drivers directly to the teams.”It's unpredictable- that's what Formula One has dreamt of having for years.”
+I think it’s great we are engaging the drivers directly to the fans.”It's unpredictable- that's what Formula One has dreamt of having for years.”

 Formula E: Treading a light environmental footprint

 Another issue Formula One has been forced to confront is the environmental footprint, which is ‘hefty’ to say the least.

 In Formula E though, there is not a drop of combustible petrol in sight.
 So how are the cars powered?

 “There’s no engine as such, just a great big battery and every team has a finite amount of energy,” Marc said.